mucahitkarakus/PROJECTS/README.md

 ## JAVASCRIPT
 <hr>

-  Project Name       |Libraries and Technologies I use     |How does my project look.
+  Project Name       |Libraries and Technologies I use     |How does my project look
 :-------------------------|-------------------------|-------------------------
 [1- Find the Number](https://javascript-digital-clock-24akepg2y-muharremgem.vercel.app/)| 1- Find the Number	 	 |